lassisg/lassisg/README.md

 As I wrote above, I like to solve problems.
 And this means I'm willing to learn any tools that may help me do it.
 I first met Low-code in march 2020.
 After 3 weeks of training, and one more week of studying, I got 2 OuSystems certifications.

-This passion for solving problems led me to work with product support at Otsystems.
-Unfortuantely it didn't end as I expected, but I met great people and learned a lot.
+This passion for solving problems led me to work with product support at Otsystems for a while, where I met great people and learned a lot.

 And here I am, learning as much as I can! 💪